Artificial-Pancreas/iAPSdocs/docs/EN/settings/services/notifications.md

 ### Always Notify Glucose
 A notification will be triggered every time your glucose is updated in iAPS.

+### Always play alert sound
+This will cause a sound to be triggered by every iAPS notification.

 ## Carbs Required Threshold
 iAPS may predict you at risk of having a low blood sugar event, and will accordingly recommend you consume a suggested amount of carbs.
 Carbs Required Threshold determines the minimum amount of carbs required before iAPS can send a notification.